InceptAi/neo-backend/README.md

 # Java backend for Neo assistant

 This is the java backend for Neo AI assistant, a mobile application for real-time AI-driven tech support.
 The app is supported by a backend that uses an inference algorithm with a crowdsourced knowledge base to compute solutions.
 The knowledge about a technical issue gets shared across users using our expert system which can perform root cause analysis and match it up with a possible fix in the knowledge base.
 Providing solution customized for user’s device and navigating complex settings to apply such a solution are two key components of our approach.
+Watch our demo here: https://www.youtube.com/watch?v=ChmHLGvxVnc

 ## Running